-The Bagobo R Large pendant by Ay Illuminate is produced in the Philippines by tribes scattered along the desolate eastern coast of the Davao Gulf where ages ago new migrants mixed with the native population to form the community Bagobo, its name derived from the words bago, meaning new, and obo, meaning growth.
-Made of bamboo in which a handmade paper shade is fitted, the Bagobo R also comes in small and medium sizes.
-All of the materials that make up this pendant are natural, and it is “handmade” in the truest sense of the word.
-This means longer lead-times may apply and slight variations in the profiles of each pendant may exist.
+The Bagobo R Large pendant by Ay Illuminate has a domed bamboo structure into which a handmade paper shade is fitted.
+The paper is produced in the Philippines by tribes living in Bagobo, a community along the eastern coast of the Davao Gulf.
+The derivation of the name is an intermingling of the words bago, meaning new, and obo, meaning growth.
+Because all of the materials that make up this pendant are natural, slight variations in the profiles of each fixture may exist.

 Ay Lin Heinen and Nelson Sepulveda are the lead designers for Ay Illuminate, a Dutch lighting manufacturer that soulfully sources materials; empowers artisans in their own, often struggling, communities; and produces casually elegant and very unique fixtures in the process.
 Ay Lin co-owns the company with her husband Casper Heinen, and she has been a driving force in the development of the remarkable relationships they have developed with handcrafting communities from the start.